 Although the risk is low, WNV can be transmitted during blood transfusion or organ transplant.
 To reduce the risk in Québec, Héma-Québec tightly controls the quality of donated blood.

 Anyone can contract WNV.
-People who work or spend a lot of time outdoors are most at risk of getting infected.
+People who work outside or participate in outdoor activities are most at rick of infection, especially if they spend a lot of time outdoors without taking any measures of protection against mosquito bites.
 The risk of WNV infection is as high in the city as in the countryside.

 Special conditions